tatuylonen/wiktextract/README.md

 * ``wiktionary`` - non-disambiguated page title in Wikipedia (possibly prefixed by language id)
 * ``inflection`` - conjugation and declension entries found for the word, as dictionaries.
 These basically capture the language-specific inflection template for the word.
-* ``head-templates``: part-of-speech specific head tags for the word.
+* ``head_templates``: part-of-speech specific head tags for the word.
 This basically just captures the templates (their name and arguments) as a list of dictionaries.
 Most applications may want to ignore this.

 There may also be other fields.